 Subsidiaries are the companies, controlled by the Parent company.
-Control exists when the Parent company has direct or indirect power to manage the financial and operating policies of an entity so as to obtain benefits from its activities.
+Control exists when the Parent company is exposed to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Financial statements of the subsidiaries are included in the consolidated financial statements from the date when control commences until the date of termination.

 All receivables and payables, income and expenses, as well as intragroup profits as a result of intercompany transactions within the Group are eliminated, except when they are immaterial.
 The part of income/expenses of the subsidiaries of the Parent company that correspond to the proportional share of the non-controlling shareholders is presented separately from equity in line "Non-controlling interest".